billynewport/datasurface/docs/DataPlatform.md

 * Allow multiplatform fabrics to cooperate to connect data producers to data consumers.
 There may be a platform handling AWS whilst another platform handles AZURE and so on.
 The broker is responsible to define a protocol enabling data to flow between platforms.
 * Data platforms will have their own operational state.
 This state might consist of its place ingestion a database using CDC.
 This state will likely by kept in an OLTP database.
 * Dataplatforms are typically rendering using a specific branch from the github ecosystem.
 When the github ecosystem accepts new changes then the Dataplatform will need to advance to the next branch and then figure out what is the delta between the current rendering and the new proposed one.
 A Dataplatform will typically use generated IaC scripts to render the metadata described in the Ecosystem.
 The IaC should be completely generated from the Ecosystem metadata.
 Data platforsm do not need to advanced instantly when the main Ecosystem is updated.
 Changes may be delayed till long weekends for example.
 Development environments with a dataplatform need to advance much faster as developers are waiting for their changes to be pushed rapidly.

+## Example DataPlatform implementations

+DataSurface is provided with a AWS Batch DataPlatform.
+You can read about it [here](aws/design.md).